TransMorph: Transformer for unsupervised medical image registration: Experiments

 \subsubsection{Ablation study on network components}

 We begin by examining the effects of several network components on registration performance.
-Table \ref{table: TransMorph_skip_ablation} listed three variants of \texttt{TransMorph} by either keeping or removing the network's long skip connections or the positional embeddings in the Transformer encoder.
-In "\texttt{TransMorph} w/o conv. skip.", the long skip connections from the two convolutional layers were removed (including two convolutional layers), which are the green arrows in Fig. \ref{fig:net_arch}.
-In "\texttt{TransMorph} w/o trans. skip.", the long skip connections coming from the Swin Transformer blocks were removed, which are the orange arrows in Fig. \ref{fig:net_arch}.
-We hypothesized in section \ref{sec:reg_net} that the positional embedding (i.e., $\mathbf{E}_{pos}$ in Eqn. \ref{eqn:embding}) is not a necessary element of \texttt{TransMorph}, because the positional information of tokens can be learned implicitly in the network via the consecutive up-sampling in the decoder and backpropagating the loss between output and target.
+Table \ref{table: TransMorph_skip_ablation} lists three variants of \texttt{TransMorph} that either keep or remove the network's long skip connections or the positional embeddings in the Transformer encoder.
+In ``w/o conv. skip.", the long skip connections from the two convolutional layers were removed (including two convolutional layers), which are the green arrows in Fig. \ref{fig:net_arch}.
+In ``w/o trans. skip.", the long skip connections coming from the Swin Transformer blocks were removed, which are the orange arrows in Fig. \ref{fig:net_arch}.
+We claimed in section \ref{sec:reg_net} that the positional embedding (i.e., $\mathbf{E}_{pos}$ in Eqn. \ref{eqn:embding}) was not a necessary element of \texttt{TransMorph}, because the positional information of tokens can be learned implicitly in the network via the consecutive up-sampling in the decoder and backpropagating the loss between output and target.
 Here, we conducted experiments to study the effectiveness of positional embeddings.
-In the second to last variant, "\texttt{TransMorph} w/ lrn. positional embedding", we used a learnable positional embedding in the Transformer encoder, the same one used in the Swin Transformer (\cite{liu2021swin}).
-In the last variant, "\texttt{TransMorph} w/ sin. positional embedding", we substituted the learnable positional embedding with a sinusoidal positional embedding, the same embedding used in the original Transformer (\cite{vaswani2017attention}), which hardcodes the positional information in the tokens.
+Table \ref{table: TransMorph_skip_ablation} also lists five variants of \texttt{TransMorph} that either keep or remove the positional embeddings in the Transformer encoder.
+In the third variation, "w/o positional embedding", we did not employ any type of positional embedding.
+In the fourth variant, ``w/ shuffling", we did not employ any positional embedding but instead randomly shuffled the positions of the tokens (i.e., the dimension $N$ of $\mathbf{z}$ in Eqn. \ref{eqn:embding} and \ref{eqn:sw_block}) just before the self-attention calculation.
+Following the self-attention calculation, the positions are permuted back into their original order.
+This way, the self-attention modules in the Transformer encoder are truly invariant to the order of the tokens.
+In the fifth variant, ``w/ rel. positional bias", we used the relative positional bias in the self-attention computation (i.e. $B$ in Eqn. \ref{eqn:atten}) as used in the Swin Transformer~(\cite{liu2021swin}).
+In the second to last variant, ``w/ lrn. positional embedding", we added the same learnable positional embedding to the patch embeddings at the start of the Transformer encoder as used in the ViT~(\cite{dosovitskiy2020image}) while keeping the relative positional bias.
+In the last variant, ``w/ sin. positional embedding", we substituted the learnable positional embedding with a sinusoidal positional embedding, the same embedding used in the original Transformer~(\cite{vaswani2017attention}), which hardcodes the positional information in the tokens.